Fugance/telegram-bot/README.md

 ## Contributing
 Contributions to the bot are welcome!
 Please feel free to fork the repository, make changes, and submit a pull request.
 We appreciate any contributions to improving error handling, adding features, or documentation.

-## License
-Distributed under the MIT License.
-See `LICENSE` for more information.

----

-This README provides a comprehensive guide that is easy to follow, enabling users to understand how to set up and use the bot effectively.
-Adjust the links and configuration details according to your project's setup and repository details.